piotrmurach/tty-progressbar/README.md

 end
 ```

-This would produce anmiation in your terminal:
+This would produce animation in your terminal:

 ```ruby
 downloading [=======================       ]